premraghvani/airline-video-streaming/API-REFERENCE.md

 }
 ```

+Please note that the above example was for when only 500 KB could be sent back (500,000 bytes).
+In reality, this will be 2 MB (2,000,000 bytes).

 The way Content-Range works, means that the format of the response is: `bytes {{start}}-{{end}}/{{size}}`

 Where `{{start}}` is the start byte, `{{end}}` is the end byte, and `{{size}}` is the size of the entire video.
 On the last packet of information, the `{{end}}` will be 1 byte less than `{{size}}`.